kjrebeck/python-challenge/Submission/README.md

 Homework 3 PyPoll & PyBank

-Created separate scripts for PyBank & PyPoll Utilizing python's built in functions and operations to import, read, process & analyze data sets to return results listed below - printed to terminal and textfile
+Created separate scripts for PyBank & PyPoll Utilizing python's built in functions and operations to import, read, process & analyze data sets then return results listed below - printed to terminal and textfile

 For PyBank
 Financial Analysis